We’re going to take a look at how a typical day in Fran’s clinic runs. Before we do, there are just a couple of things of which to be aware-

 1.30pm: Anxiety.
 Nausea.
 Hearburn.
 Insomnia.
 Dry Skin.

 New appointment for Maria, a 32-year-old mother.
 Maria wakes frequently at night and has many anxieties about her children’s health, someone breaking in, developing cancer and catching AIDS.
 Poor appetite – very thin.
 Dislikes meat.
 Has regular migraines.
-Black spot in centre of vision (scotoma).
+Black spot in center of vision (scotoma).
 Frequent heartburn and afternoon nausea.
 Relatives say she is tense, driven and irritable.

 Impression and Treatment: New appointments are longer than follow-ups (1 ½ hours compared to 30 minutes) so that a full record of medical history and symptoms can be collected.
 The success of future treatment is measured against this baseline.
 Many things should improve with a good prescription – not just the initial concern.